 Actions of TSH

-Immediate Effects:
+Immediate Effects

-Long-term Effects:
+Long-term Effects

 Regulation of Thyroid Hormone Release

-Stimulation by TRH:
+Stimulation by TRH

 Hypothalamic TRH is the primary factor that prompts the anterior pituitary to release TSH.
 This hormone then acts on the thyroid gland, stimulating it to release its hormones.

-Negative Feedback by T3:
+Negative Feedback by T3

 Free, unbound T3 has a negative feedback effect on the anterior pituitary.
 It reduces the release of TSH, ensuring that the levels of circulating thyroid hormones remain stable in healthy individuals.

-Regulation of Tissue Iodinase
+Regulation of Tissue Lodinase

 As we’ve learned, the conversion of T4 to its active form, T3, is crucial for thyroid hormone activity.
 But how is this conversion regulated in target tissues?